• Free shipping on all orders

 Image Credit: Victoria Rak, Shutterstock

 Unfortunately, most common chews for dogs have drawbacks and risks associated with them.
 Chewing is a great way for your dog to keep themselves busy, redirect excess energy, and keep their teeth plaque and tartar-free.
 The safest bet is to find a toy that your dog likes in the pet store.
-When choosing a toy, look for one that is not so hard it could break their teeth, not small enough to swallow, not prone to breaking into small pieces.
+When choosing a toy, look for one that is not so hard it could break their teeth, is not small enough to swallow, not prone to breaking into small pieces.

 Divider 7